serkosi/TaxiRides/README.md

 5. You're now ready to run the scripts!

-## Testing
+## Start
-To test <strong>task1.py</strong> and <strong>task2.py</strong>, one can use the following commands from the parent TaxiRides directory:
+To start the tasks simply run the following commands from the parent TaxiRides directory:
   ```
-python -m unittest tests.test_task1
+python task1.py
-python -m unittest tests.test_task2
+python task2.py
   ```

 ## Assumptions / Notes
 * The data is retrieved via an API endpoint and base url was generated with the dataset identifier: 4b4i-vvec belonging to <strong>2023 Yellow Taxi Trip Data</strong>.
 Relevant details were taken from the documents located in <strong>dicts-metadata</strong> folder.
 * The initial data will be saved after running <strong>task1.py</strong> and will be updated with the ingested data after running <strong>task2.py</strong>.